Alaindeve1/student_management/README.md

 1. Clone the repository.
 2. Open the project in Android Studio.
 3. Allow Gradle to sync and build the project.
-4. Run the application on an Android emulator or a physical device.